4R1G0/TD-ORDOS/README.md

 Hi all!
-this python file is a Turn Based Strategy game
+this python file(s) is a Turn Based Strategy game. this is sequel.Also i am add here original game, Maked in the python programming courses.